cmdcolin/cactus/doc/mc-pangenomes/grch38-alts-pg-2023-04-13-commands.md

 Cactus version used: v2.5.0

-Download hg38 and split it into one fasta file for non-alt contigs, and a seperate fast file for each alt.
+Download hg38 and split it into one fasta file for non-alt contigs, and a separate fast file for each alt.

 ```
 wget https://hgdownload.soe.ucsc.edu/goldenPath/hg38/bigZips/hg38.fa.gz